 Reading is taught in a number of ways but primarily through a phonics approach.
 Every child in school has a daily phonics session where they are taught the different sounds that different letters or groups of letters can make.

-Children also participate in a weekly guided reading session where they work in a small group with an adult to read books, answering questions about what they have read.
+Children also participate in a daily guided reading session where they work in a small group with an adult to read books, answering questions about what they have read.

 Additionally, children choose books from our school reading scheme (Oxford reading tree) which they bring home to share with an adult.
 Children who read regularly at home often make more progress compared to children who do not have this opportunity and we welcome support with reading at home.
 We have put some useful information on this website about how you can do this. please go to ‘School Information’ – ‘Support your child at home’.

 Writing skills are also developed on a daily basis through a daily literacy session.
 Children have opportunities to work in a number of ways including independently, in pairs and in small groups with an adult.